For information about how to apply to Princeton, you may want to refer to our publication Ready.Set.Go. (.pdf) .

 - Test Registration Codes.
 When registering for the SAT or ACT, use the following codes to ensure your scores are sent to Princeton:

-- TOEFL scores.
-If English is not the primary language at your school and if English is not the primary language spoken in your home, you must take the Test of English as a Foreign Language (TOEFL).
-You are not required to take the TOEFL if English is your native language or if you have spent at least three years at a secondary school where English is the primary language of instruction.
+- TOEFL, IELTS or PTE Academic scores.
+If English is not your native language and you are attending a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic), in addition to the SAT or ACT.
+You are not required to take the TOEFL, IELTS or PTE Academic if English is your native language or if you have spent at least three years at a secondary school where English is the primary language of instruction.

 Optional Application Components